 ASU 2023-02, "Investments - Equity Method and Joint Ventures (Topic 323): Accounting for Investments in Tax Credit Structures Using the Proportional Amortization Method."
 ASU 2023-02 is intended to improve the accounting and disclosures for investments in tax credit structures.
 ASU 2023-02 allows entities to elect to account for qualifying tax equity investments using the proportional amortization method, regardless of the program giving rise to the related income tax credits.
 Previously, this method was only available for qualifying tax equity investments in low-income housing tax credit structures.
-ASU 2023-02 has been early adopted by the Company as it relates to the qualifying investments that are generating New Market Tax Credits.
-The adoption of ASU 2023-02 did not have a significant impact on our financial statements.
+The adoption of ASU 2023-02 is not expected to have a significant impact on the financial statements and was not early adopted.